Bristol 407: Background

 In the end, Bristol decided to use Chrysler's US eight-cylinder engine.
 It is not clear from whom the initiative to use American engines came.
 Bristol owner Tony Crook repeatedly told the following story: Actually, Bristol only wanted to order a Torque-Flite automatic transmission for test purposes.
 To the surprise of the Bristol employees, Chrysler would have included an in-house eight-cylinder in addition to the ordered gearbox.
 Bristol then subjected the engine to in-depth tests and decided in favour of using the American engine in view of the high performance and cost-effectiveness of the concept – which meant saving its own development costs.
 To further cost saving, Bristol did not source the engines directly from the US but from Canada, a member of the Commonwealth.
 This meant that there were no import duties when the engines were transferred to the UK.

 The Bristol engine was based on an older American engine, which had made its debut at Chrysler's Plymouth brand in 1956 and originally had a displacement of 260 CID (4.2 litres).
 Bristol obtained the engine blocks from the USA and had them completed by hand in a Canadian Chrysler workshop.
-At the same time, a series of far-reaching modifications were carried out to distinguish the Bristol engines from their large-series counterparts:

-The engine bore was increased from 3.56 inches to 3.87 inches.
-This resulted in a displacement of 5.2 litres – with only a marginally changed stroke; Chrysler did not have an engine of the appropriate size in its series portfolio.

-The engines were given a new cylinder head designed by Bristol, which replaced the original "polyspherical" head of the Plymouth product.
+At the same time, a series of far-reaching modifications were carried out to distinguish the Bristol engines from their large-series counterparts: The engine bore was increased from 3.56 inches to 3.87 inches.
+This resulted in a displacement of 5.2 litres – with only a marginally changed stroke – as Chrysler did not have an engine of the appropriate size in its series portfolio.
+The engines were also given a new cylinder head of Bristol's own design, replacing the original "polyspherical" Plymouth head.